£100,000 from Telford 50 Legacy fund will be invested in tackling homelessness in the borough.

 The money will be used to fund the following:

-•Recruitment of a homelessness mental health worker – to work directly with homeless people with mental health issues.
-This will involve proactive help, such as getting people into local volunteering opportunities and training programmes
+•A new homelessness mental health worker – to work directly with homeless people with mental health issues and helping them to find volunteering opportunities and training.

-•Recruitment of a Volunteer Link Co-ordinator – to make best use of existing volunteers and attract new volunteers and attract new volunteers to assist homeless people and also to manage and be a main point of contact for community donations
+•Recruitment of a Volunteer Link Co-ordinator – to make best use of existing volunteers and attract new ones to help homeless people and to co-ordinate donations.

 New legislation called the Homelessness Reduction Act was introduced in April which placed greater onus on local authorities to take action to help those who are homeless.